wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-performance-and-scaling-testing-on-premises-to-on-premises.md

 ### Effect of replication on virtual machine performance

 An important consideration is the impact of replication on production workloads running on the virtual machines.
-If the primary site is adequately provisioned for replication, there shouldn’t be any impact on the workloads.
-Hyper-V Replica’s lightweight tracking mechanism ensures that workloads running in the virtual machines are not impacted during steady-state replication.
+If the primary site is adequately provisioned for replication, there shouldn't be any impact on the workloads.
+Hyper-V Replica's lightweight tracking mechanism ensures that workloads running in the virtual machines are not impacted during steady-state replication.
 This is illustrated in the following graphs.

 This graph shows IOPS performed by virtual machines running different workloads before and after replication was enabled.
 You can observe that there is no difference between the two.